MahmoudAbdElWahab96/phone-validator/README.md

 http://127.0.0.1:8000
 ```

-✅ Notes
+- ✅ Notes

-Make sure storage/ and bootstrap/cache/ are writable
+    - Make sure storage/ and bootstrap/cache/ are writable

-Cache is enabled by default (TTL = 1 hour)

-This setup is ideal for local development or code review